 Best Time to Visit Yellowstone

 Yellowstone National Park is open year-round to visitors.
 However, the majority of visitors arrive in the months of June, July, and August.
-For many people, this is the best time to visit Yellowstone because the have a break from school, and Yellowstone weather is at its best in summer.
-Summer in Yellowstone is also when the most attractions and facilities are open.
+For many people, this is the best time to visit Yellowstone because they have a break from school, and Yellowstone weather is at its best in summer.
+Summer in Yellowstone is also when most attractions and facilities are open.

 Spring and Fall are also great times to visit Yellowstone.
 The autumn months of September and October are popular with international travelers, so you won’t find solitude as easily as you might expect.
 However, the cooler nights and warm days of fall are perfect for exploring the park.
 In the Spring, you may encounter snow, but you might also get to see newborn animals.

 Winter in Yellowstone is a magical time and is the least crowded time to visit Yellowstone.
 Facilities and access are limited, so you really need to plan ahead to secure tours and lodging.

 Yeah, I know that making a plan seems redundant when visiting a national park.
 If you’re like me, you want to be spontaneous and enjoy a leisurely visit.
 But the thing is, Yellowstone National Park covers over 3,500 square miles.
 There’s no way you can see the whole park in one trip and the past two years have seen visitors to the park surge.